 The Worcester 32CDi is flexible when it comes to controls.
 For instance, you can go for cheap thermostats, or a more expensive smart thermostat such as the Worcester Wave or Nest learning thermostat.

-At time of writing, BOXT include a Nest (owned by Google) learning thermostat as part of your installation package, which you can check out here.
+At time of writing, WarmZilla include a smart thermostat as part of your installation package, which you can check out here.

 If you decide the 32CDi is for you, make sure you get a system flush (cleans existing debris from the heating system) and a magnetic boiler filter included in the price.
 The magnetic filter will catch rust from pipes, radiators and towel rails, protecting your boiler from breaking, and your bank from expensive repair bills.

-Like the thermostat, BOXT currently include a quality filter with all installations.
+Like the thermostat, WarmZilla currently include a quality filter with all installations.

 32CDi Review Verdict